kmcconeghy/R-Methods/docs/01-vcovHC.md

  </pre>
 <!--/html_preserve-->

-"Scotty" is my own package. "tidyverse" is Wickam et al. general suite of packages/commands to work with R. "Hmisc" is Frank Harrel's miscellaneous commands, many of which are quite useful.

-"sandwich", "lmtest" and "boot" are specifically relevant to this chapter in order to compute various standard errors (SE).
+"Scotty" is my own package. "tidyverse" is Wickam et al. general suite of packages/commands to work with R. "Hmisc" is Frank Harrel's miscellaneous commands, many of which are quite useful. "sandwich", "lmtest" and "boot" are specifically relevant to this chapter in order to compute various standard errors (SE).

 ## Heteroskedascity
-*Heteroskedascity* in this context refers to a collection of random variables where a given sub-population will have different variability compared with others.
+*Heteroskedascity* in this context refers to a random variable where a given subset of a sample will have different variability compared with others.
 Variability being variance or some other measure of dispersion.
 In constrast *homoskedascity* is when variance is constant across these subpopulations (Figure 1).

 ```r